+5/5 points.

 5c.
 From linear regression analysis using robust standard error calculations, we estimate that the ratio of geometric means is 1.014 across groups with varying CRP.
 The 95% CI calculated with robust standard errors suggests that this finding would not be deemed unusual if the true population ratio of geometric means was between 1.012 and 1.016 units for a given proportional increase in CRP levels.
 As the two-sided p-value is P < 0.001, we reject the null hypothesis that there is no association between CRP and fibrinogen levels in the overall population.

+Good.
+10/10 points

 5d.
 See table after problem 6.